ah5087/slack-bot/README.md

 ## Introduction

-The Slack Onboarding Bot is a powerful tool designed to streamline the onboarding process for new team members in your Slack workspace.
-By automating the delivery of welcome messages and providing essential information, this bot ensures that new members are quickly brought up to speed with your team's workflow and culture.
+The Slack Onboarding Bot is designed to streamline the onboarding process for new team members.

 ### Key Features:

-- **Automated Welcome Messages:** Automatically sends a welcome message to new team members when they join the workspace.
+- **Automated Welcome:** Automatically sends a welcome message to new team members when they join the Slack workspace.
-- **Channel Assignment via Reactions:** Allows users to join specific channels by reacting with designated emojis.
+- **Channel Assignment:** Allows users to join specific channels using emoji reactions.
-- **Important Announcements:** Delivers important logistical information and announcements to new members.
+- **Announcements:** Delivers important logistic information to all new members.
-- **Customizable Content:** Easily update and customize the welcome message and additional information blocks to fit your team’s needs.
+- **Customizable:** Easily update and customize the welcome message and information blocks.

 ## Demo

-Here's a quick demo showcasing the Slack Onboarding Bot in action.
-Watch how new team members receive welcome messages and how they can join different channels by reacting with specific emojis.
+Here is a quick demo:

 [![Slack Onboarding Bot Demo](https://img.youtube.com/vi/6ExcNBB_x_0/0.jpg)](https://www.youtube.com/watch?v=6ExcNBB_x_0&ab_channel=AliceHou)